 Typical A-level offer

-AAB with B in Mathematics and C in a science subject
+AAB with A in Mathematics and B in Physics

 Department of Computer Science: 92% overall satisfaction for the course Computer Science (NSS, 2017)